jjttcc/process-monitor/README.md

 Configuration
 ---------------
-Modify the process-monitorrc to fit your needs and then copy or move it to the directory $HOME/.config/process-monitor/.
+Modify the process-monitorrc file to fit your needs and then copy or move it to the directory $HOME/.config/process-monitor/.
 If this directory doesn't exist, of course, it should be created before moving the file.